federiccobrunelli/amici-rent/README.md

 To start the application run "npm run start".

-To see changes on the css open a second terminal tab, then:
+To see changes you make on the css open a second terminal tab, then:
 1. "cd src" 2. "sass --watch index.scss index.css"